Ivy Kamanga: Life

+Hilda Macheso, Ivy Kamanga, Tiwa Savage, Esther Bonyonga and Habiba Osman discussing GBV at the Malawi Human Rights Commission in 2026.

 In 2020 Kamanga became a Supreme Court Judge after being recommended by President Lazarus Chakwera.
 President Chakwera promoted a number of judges which included Kamanga, Agnes Patemba and Healey Potani who had been involved in cases that had allowed his re-election.

 Kamanga sentenced two men to death in the high court in 2020 after they were found guilty of killing a young albino child, although it was noted that recent death sentences have not been carried out.
 In the same year she gave a life sentence to Aubrey Kalulu who had given a ten year old girl HIV.

 After the 2022 Kenyan Presidential Election there was a dispute about the result.
 Kamanga was one of five international judges who were asked to observe the loser's unsuccessful petition to the Supreme Court.

 In January 2025 she visited a 93 year old women in Ntchisi who had brought up and educated her eleven children.
 She went on behalf of the Women Judges Association of Malawi as she is a trustee.
 Alice Catherine "Gogo" Kavwenje had been a widow since 1992 and she had sold agricultural produce to allow her children to gain an education.
 The Women Judges Association of Malawi wanted to recognise her as a role model for the education of children.